-Some results showed that the controllability of a special type of networked systems, multi-agent systems (MAS), can be decoupled into two independent parts related to single nodes and network topology, respectively \cite{ji2014protocols,ni2013consensus,xiang2013controllability}.
-Some researches on the sampling controllability of MAS provided necessary and sufficient conditions under synchronous and asynchronous sampling protocols\cite{lou2012controllability,zhao2020data}.
-In \cite{ji2014controllability}, it was found that MAS can always maintain controllability after sampling.
-And \cite{lu2020sampled} discovered that topology switching can ensure the controllability of MAS with uncontrollable subsystems.
-Although the sampling controllability of MAS has received attention, to date there has been little work devoted to the controllability of more general networked sampled-data systems that cannot be decoupled.
+Though there have been easier-to-verify controllability conditions for networked continuous-time LTI (CLTI) systems, the sampling effects on them has not attracted much attention.
+Some results showed that the controllability of a special type of networked systems, multi-agent systems (MASs), can be decoupled into two independent parts related to single nodes and network topology, respectively \cite{ji2014protocols,ni2013consensus,xiang2013controllability}.
+Some research on the sampling controllability of MASs provided necessary and sufficient conditions under synchronous and asynchronous sampling protocols\cite{lou2012controllability,zhao2020data}.
+In \cite{ji2014controllability}, it was found that MASs can always maintain controllability after sampling.
+And \cite{lu2020sampled} discovered that topology switching could ensure the controllability of MASs with uncontrollable subsystems.
+However, to date, there has been little work devoted to the controllability of more general networked sampled-data systems that cannot be decoupled.